a5ehren/vscode-clang-format/README.md

 [![License: MIT](https://img.shields.io/badge/license-MIT-orange.svg)](https://github.com/a5ehren/vscode-clang-format/blob/master/LICENSE)

-[Clang-Format](http://clang.llvm.org/docs/ClangFormat.html) is a tool to format C/C++/Java/JavaScript/Objective-C/Objective-C++/Protobuf code.
+[Clang-Format](http://clang.llvm.org/docs/ClangFormat.html) is a tool to format many different coding languages.
 It can be configured with a config file named `.clang-format` within the working folder or a parent folder.
 Configuration see: http://clang.llvm.org/docs/ClangFormatStyleOptions.html

+This project is a fork of the older [vscode-clang-format](https://github.com/xaverh/vscode-clang-format) extension, but has been rewritten with modern VSIX and TypeScript best practices.
+I believe that I have integrated all outstanding feature requests as well.

 ## Usage

-This extension allows clang-format (version 3.8 or higher) to be used to format C/C++, Javascript etc. source files directly from within Visual Studio Code.
+This extension allows clang-format to be used to format C/C++, Javascript etc. source files directly from within Visual Studio Code 1.96+.

 Files can be formatted on-demand by right clicking in the document and selecting "Format Document", or by using the associated keyboard shortcut